 Ubuntu is not a hardware company as I’m sure you’re aware.
 Thus, they’ll have to resort on OEMs to produce the devices which will run their operating system.
 This is a tricky road to navigate, as it will inevitably lead to significant fragmentation for developers.
 Ubuntu posted online their requirements for both entry-level Ubuntu smartphones and high-end Ubuntu smartphones with hopes of creating a standard among the devices which will run their OS.

-If you already make handsets that run Android, the work needed to adopt Ubuntu will be trivial
+make handsets that run Android, the work needed to adopt Ubuntu will be trivial

 While this is the obvious first step, there are plenty of other factors I feel Ubuntu should enforce to some degree or another; two main ones being battery life and data speed.
 Being openly accessible is the entire philosophy behind Ubuntu, so there’s an understanding of the minimal restrictions, but it may or may not com back to bite them in the butt.

 Ubuntu for Phones seems very CPU intensive and even with the low-end devices, the last thing you want is lag of any sort.
 Their requirements seem as though they should cover all the bases, but we can’t be sure until there are more developer devices getting tested and run-through.

 Something else I noticed is Ubuntu touts the option for handset makers to add their own “skins” to Ubuntu without “breaking compatibility with the broader ubuntu app ecosystem.”
 This is what a fair share of Android handset makers did with varieties such as HTC’s Sense.
 This is a ballsy move as time it creates room for hardware manufacturers to make a sad excuse for device improvements.